HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Unlike The Little Red Bullet Project, which used a powder coated finish, I wanted a genuine porcelain finish on this cooker.
 The nearest source I found for this work was located in Southern California.

-I shipped the three parts to the refinisher, where they were cleaned, sprayed with porcelain coating on the exterior surfaces, and fired at 1100-1600°F.
+I shipped the three parts to the refinisher, where they were cleaned, sprayed with porcelain coating on the exterior surfaces, and fired at over 1100°F.

 I wish the WSM still came with a wooden lid handle.
-Fortunately, you can buy unfinished wooden handles from Weber Customer Support.
+Fortunately, I had some old, unfinished wooden handles laying around.
 I sanded the handle and applied several coats of semi-gloss black paint.
 I especially like the Weber logo stamped into the surface.

-The black dial of this thermometer goes really well with the other black parts on this cooker.
-One neat feature is the cooking ranges for smoking, barbecuing, and grilling indicated on the face.
+The black dial of this Tel-Tru BQ300 bi-metal BBQ thermometer goes really well with the other black parts on this cooker.
+One neat feature is that the cooking ranges for smoking, barbecuing, and grilling are indicated on the face.

 I placed a large steel washer over the thermometer mounting base, which acts as a spacer between the lid and thermometer, then inserted the thermometer into the hole in the lid and fastened it with an electrical conduit lock nut.